 Here’s a 1923 ad for a Sears Kit House.

-You will notice that the price or cost of home building materials for this Sears 1,008 sq ft new home kit is $2,349 and the estimated finished value of the house is $6,500 (excluding land).
+The price or cost of home building materials for this Sears 1,008 sq ft new home kit was $2,349 and the estimated finished value of the house was $6,500 (excluding land).